Docutils | Overview | About | Users | Reference | Developers

 • Add a FAQ entry about using Docutils (with reStructuredText) on a server and that it's terribly slow.
 See the first paragraphs in <http://article.gmane.org/gmane.text.docutils.user/1584>.

-• Improve index in docs/user/config.txt.
+• Improve index in docs/user/config.rst.

 Developer Docs